Hello, world

 |

-Both of these files contain a line that says profile = "tfuser"
+Both of the blocks in this file contain a line that says profile = "tfuser"

 .
 This tells Terraform how to authenticate with your AWS account.
 You’ll need to set this up manually: under IAM in the AWS Console, select Users in the left hand nav, then find the Add User button (or just click here).
 The username should be tfuser